Table of Contents (click to expand)

 USB 1.0

 USB 1.0 was launched in January 1996.
-It was the fist version of the Universal Serial Bus (USB) standard.
+It was the first version of the Universal Serial Bus (USB) standard.
 It specified data transfer rates of 1.5 Mbps (Low Bandwidth) and 12 Mbps (Full Bandwidth).

 It ran into some issues, and a newer version, USB 1.1, was launched in September 1998.
 The top speed of data transfer of USB 1.1 was 12 megabits per second (Mbps).